elan-ev/lego/README.md

       lego_hook: "systemctl reload nginx"
 ```

-An example of using this role to obtain certificate over DNS challenge.
+An example of using this role to obtain a certificate over DNS challenge.
 This example uses [deSEC.io](https://go-acme.github.io/lego/dns/desec/index.html) as a DNS provider.
 The certificate should cover additional alternative domain names.
 Last but not least, our webapp should be reloaded on each certificate update.

 ```yaml
 - hosts: servers